aviflax/fc4/docs/guides/getting-started/basics.md

 * Every FC4 corpus has a single model
 * The model is a dataset that describes the elements that make up the landscapes and systems to be diagrammed
-* Every element represents either a user, a system, a datatype, or a datastore
+* Every element represents either a user, a system, a datatype, or a data-store
 * Each element is defined once
 * Elements reference each other in _relationships_ of various kinds, such as “uses”, “depends on”, “writes to”, etc.